robwhitby/xray/README.md

 To work with modules stored in a modules database, the additional privileges are required:
 `xdmp:eval-in`
 And the user must have read rights to files in the modules db.

-Test modules must be written in XQuery version "1.0-ml" to be parsed correctly.

-## Acknowledgements
-Thanks to Gunther Rademacher's [REx Parser Generator](http://www.bottlecaps.de/rex/) and [John Snelson](http://github.com/jpcs) for the XQuery 1.0-ml parser.

 &nbsp;
 ## Screenshots